Noise Levels in 78738, TX | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of 78738

 Average noise levels for 78738 residents, grouped by direction from the center of 78738.
-Eastern 78738 carries the highest population-weighted average; Southern 78738 carries the lowest.
-Just 3% of residents in Southern 78738 live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Eastern 78738.
+The highest population-weighted average is in central 78738; the lowest is in southwestern 78738, where just 5% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Central 78738